mattgathu/mattgathu.github.io/posts/2017-10-01-testing-rust-cli-apps.md

 ![cargo-tests-results][cargo-test]

-Recently I wrote a post on [how to write a CLI application using Rust](http://mattgathu.github.io/writing-cli-app-rust/).
+Recently I wrote a post on [how to write a CLI application using Rust][writing-cli-app-rust].
 This is a follow up post exploring how to test CLI applications and integrating tests with Cargo, Rust's build tool.

 ## What